Skip to main content

 // Bulk queries across all definition types

-Use byTag("pii") for compliance scanning, byCategory("auth") for architecture dashboards.
+Use byTag("pii") for a compliance inventory, carriesTag for the per-write question.

 Use system.meta in plugins, custom devtools, and AI tooling for efficient meta access.